Media source

 Using media source from other integrations

-Other integrations (e.g., media players) can use the media source helpers to browse and resolve media:
+Other integrations (for example, media players) can use the media source helpers to browse and resolve media:

 from homeassistant.components.media_source import (